havah-project/havah-chain-node-docker/README.md

 External Communications
 TCP 7100: TCP port used for peer-to-peer connection between havah nodes.
-TCP 9000: JSON-RPC or RESTful API port serving application requests.Validators must allow TCP connections to port 7100 and 9000 of an external host. ( Use 0.0.0.0/0 for a source from any network )
+TCP 9000: JSON-RPC or RESTful API port serving application requests.
+Validators must allow TCP connections to port 7100 and 9000 of an external host. ( Use 0.0.0.0/0 for a source from any network )
 ```

 ## Getting started